verrazzano/examples/todo-list/README.md

 docker push your/repo/todo:1
 ```

-### Uploading to Verrazzano
+### Deploying to Verrazzano
-The following steps assume that you have a Kubernets cluster and that Verrazzano is already deployed.
+The following steps assume that you have a Kubernetes cluster and that Verrazzano is already installed in that cluster.

 If you haven't already, edit and run the `create_k8s_secrets.sh` to generate the Kubernetes secrets.
 WDT does not discover passwords from your existing domain.
 Before running the create secrets script, you will need to